ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 _If you have used R's dataframes before, or the NumPy package in Python, you may find some similarities in the Python `pandas` package.
 But if not, don't worry because this tutorial doesn't assume any knowledge of NumPy or R, only basic-level Python._

-Pandas is a hugely popular, and still growing, Python library used across a range of disciplines from environmental and climate science, through to social science, linguistics, biology, as well as a number of applications in industry such as data analytics, financial trading and many others.
-If you came to the last tutorial, you'll know I'm a fan of these StackOverflow graphs showing usage of programming languages over time.
-Well here is another one showing the growth of Pandas compared to some other Python software libraries!
+Pandas is a hugely popular, and still growing, Python library used across a range of disciplines from environmental and climate science, through to social science, linguistics, biology, as well as a number of applications in industry such as data analytics, financial trading, and many others.
+In the Introuction to Python tutorial we had a look at how Python had grown rapidly in terms of users over the last decade or so, based on traffic to the StackOverflow question and answer site.
+A similar graph has been produced showing the growth of Pandas compared to some other Python software libraries!
 (Based on StackOverflow question views per month).

 <center><img src="{{ site.baseurl }}/img/python_pandas_growth.png" alt="Img" style="width: 1000px"></center>

 These graphs of course should be taken with a pinch of salt, as there is no agreed way of absolutely determing programming langauge and library popularity, but they are interesting to think about nonetheless.

 Pandas is best suited for structured, __labled__ data, in other words, tabular data, that has headings or names associated with each column of data.
-The pandas.org website describes its data-handling strengths as:
+The <a href="https://pandas.pydata.org" target="_blank">official Pandas website</a> describes Pandas' data-handling strengths as:

-##### Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet
+##### - Tabular data with heterogeneously-typed columns, as in an SQL table or Excel spreadsheet
-##### Ordered and unordered (not necessarily fixed-frequency) time series data.
+##### - Ordered and unordered (not necessarily fixed-frequency) time series data.
-##### Arbitrary matrix data (homogeneously typed or heterogeneous) with row and column labels
+##### - Arbitrary matrix data (homogeneously typed or heterogeneous) with row and column labels
-##### Any other form of observational / statistical data sets.
+##### - Any other form of observational / statistical data sets.
 The data actually need not be labeled at all to be placed into a pandas data structure

 Some other important points to note about pandas are:

-##### pandas is __fast__.
+##### - Pandas is __fast__.
 Python sometimes gets a bad rap for being a bit slow compared to 'compiled' languages such as C and Fortran.
-But deep down in the internals of Pandas, it is actually written in C, and so processing large datasets is no problem for pandas.
+But deep down in the internals of Pandas, it is actually written in C, and so processing large datasets is no problem for Pandas.
-##### pandas is a dependency of another library called `statsmodels`, making it an important part of the statistical computing ecosystem in Python.
+##### - Pandas is a dependency of another library called `statsmodels`, making it an important part of the statistical computing ecosystem in Python.

-You can read more about the pandas package at the <a href="https://pandas.pydata.org/" target="_blank">pandas project website</a>.
+You can read more about the Pandas package at the <a href="https://pandas.pydata.org/" target="_blank">pandas project website</a>.

 <a name="following"></a>
 ## Ways of running Python with Pandas

-Here we briefly discuss the different ways you can folow this tutorial:
+Here we briefly discuss the different ways you can folow this tutorial.
+There are lots of different ways to run Python programs, and I don't want to prescribe any one way as being the 'best'.
+Users of RStudio and Matlab may find that the **Spyder** programming environment most closely matches the feel of RStudio and Matlab, with a window for editing scripts and an 'interactive' mode that can be used along side.
+For a more minimalist approach, you may prefer to write their scripts/programs in a text editor such as Notepadd++ (Windows), vim, emacs, or other popular editors.
+(But do *not* use Windows Notepad!).
+Personally this is how I like to work with Python as it frees you from the distractions of an IDE like Spyder, and reduces the number of problems that can arise from the Spyder program being set-up incorrectly.

+Finally there is IPython, which lets you type in Python commands line-by-line, similar to Matlab and and RStudio, or an R console session.

+Some more information on the three methods is described below:

 ### Spyder

 If you are attending the workshop 'live' on-site at Edinburgh University, the easiest way is to use the Spyder IDE (Integrated Development Environment) which is installed on the university computers.
 It can also be installed on your laptop relatively easily.
-It is included in the <a href="https://www.anaconda.com/download/" target=_"blank">Anconda Python distibution which can be downloaded here</a>.
+It is included in the <a href="https://www.anaconda.com/download/" target="_blank">Anconda Python distibution which can be downloaded here</a>.
 Be sure to download the Python 3 version!

 The basics of Spyder were covered in the Introduction to Python workshop.

-### Terminal or Command-line
+### Text Editor with the Linux/Mac Terminal or Command-line

 You can follow this tutorial by writing scripts saved as `.py` files and then running the script from the terminal or command line with the `python` command. e.g.